The credo of the modern service company

 - So you make yourself popular with the boss: "Actually, you still have to do that ..."
 In such subtle messages bosses like to hide their wishes.
 Listen - then you can read the wishes of the boss soon from the eyes.

-- How to get respect: whoever says yes to everything and amen is always popular but not respected or promoted.
-Better: Say nice to exaggerated demands, but definitely no. If you justify your "no", you also have understanding - and respect!
+- This is how you gain respect: whoever says yes to everything and amen is always popular but is neither respected nor promoted.
+Better: Say to exaggerated demands friendly, but definitely no. If you justify your "no", you also have understanding - and respect!

 More knowledge - Podcast, PDF download, eCourse or personal advice